 Bypass navigation bar

-Acceptance to the Medical Laboratory Technology program is via a competitive selection process.
+Medical Laboratory Technology program is via a competitive selection process.

 Before you can apply for admission to the MLT program, you must first complete the Medical Laboratory Technology Core Curriculum, which includes general education and related health classes and can be completed in two semesters.